-ESG: Lessons From ExxonMobil and Shell
+ESG: lessons from ExxonMobil and Shell

 ESG activism took center stage, with more ESG shareholder proposals in the first half of 2021 than all of 2020.
-(See "Investors Press for Progress on ESG Matters, and SEC Prepares To Join the Fray.")
 The most prominent activist event of the 2021 proxy season was the campaign against ExxonMobil by Engine No. 1, which successfully secured three board seats while only holding a 0.02% stake in the company - a surprisingly low ownership percentage for a successful proxy fight.
 This was the first time that ESG issues were key to a contested election, and Engine No. 1's success stemmed in part from the support of passive institutional investors as well as the proxy advisory firms Institutional Shareholder Services (ISS) and Glass Lewis, which displayed an increased focus on and support for ESG activism.
-(See our June 16, 2021, article "What the Exxon Mobil Shareholder Votes Mean.")

 In the coming proxy season, companies should be wary of so-called "Trojan horse" campaigns, where activists combine ESG initiatives with traditional activism campaigns, e.g., a breakup or sale of a company or the nomination of a slate of directors.
 By pressing both sets of issues, an activist can appeal to the growing concern over ESG factors by institutional investors and, consequently, garner support for their more traditional, non-ESG proposals.

 A recent example of this is Third Point's campaign against Royal Dutch Shell, where the fund called for the breakup of the oil company into two stand-alone companies, one of which, Third Point argued, could make aggressive investments in renewables and other carbon-reduction technologies.